Hybrid discrimination strategy in quantum communication based on photon-number-resolving detectors and mesoscopic twin-beam states: Theoretical framework

-and $n$ is the overall number of photons, while $P_{\rm mth}(n)$ is the multi-mode thermal photon-number distribution in Eq.~(\ref{multith}) written in terms of incident photons.
-This means that the measurements performed by Bob return a mean value that is given by the sum of the mean value of the thermal signal and that of the TWB portion.
+where $k$ labels the modes, $\nu$ is the photon number in each mode, $\lambda$ is defined through $\lambda^2 = \langle n \rangle / (\mu + \langle n \rangle)$, and $\langle n \rangle$ is the mean total number of photons in either of the two parties of the TWB, with $n=\sum_{k=1}^\mu \nu_k$.
+The state in Eq.~(\ref{multiTWB}) is characterized by perfect photon-number correlations between the two parties of the TWB in each mode $k$.
+It is possible to prove that the probability of observing an overall number of photons $n$ in each arm of the TWB is given by the multi-mode thermal photon-number distribution in Eq.~(\ref{multith}) written in terms of the number $n$ of incident photons \cite{paleari,mauerer,pla22}.
+The measurements performed by Bob return a mean value that is given by the sum of the mean value of the thermal signal and that of the TWB portion.
 The other TWB portion is retained and measured by Alice herself.
 The presence of the TWB in the communication channel allows for revealing possible eavesdropping attacks.
 For instance, this can be achieved by applying nonclassicality criteria involving the number of photons, such as that based on the noise reduction factor, $R$.
 In terms of the number of detected photons, it reads as \cite{heidmann}

 where $\sigma^2(m_1-m_2)$ is the variance of the distribution of the photon-number difference between the two parties of the TWB and $(\langle m_1 \rangle + \langle m_2 \rangle)$ is the shot-noise level.
 Values of $R$ lower than 1 prove that the states are sub-shot-noise correlated.
 It has been demonstrated that this is also a sufficient criterion for entanglement \cite{agliati}.
 For the purpose of the protocol, it is useful to express the noise reduction factor in the presence of the thermal noise signal to be transmitted.
 To model a more realistic scenario, we also assume that the communication channel is affected by losses, described by the imbalance parameter $t$ between the two arms of the TWB \cite{oe21,pla22}: